dvp-tran/LSTM/README.md

 Talkative Bot : a bot trying to be creative.
 You can find me at : https://twitter.com/TheTalkativeBot

 How do I work?
-Post a picture in comments of one of my tweets and I will tell you what your picture evokes to me :)
+Post a picture in comment of one of my tweets and I will tell you what your picture evokes to me :)

 (In order to avoid flooding, I will need to follow you otherwise I won't answer you!)